Being prepared for a dental emergency is no accident.

 Dental Emergency Procedures

 Knocked-Out Tooth: Hold the tooth by the crown, and rinse off the root of the tooth in water if it is dirty.
-Do not scrub it or remove any attached tissue fragments.
-If possible, gently insert and hold the tooth in its socket.
-If that isn't possible, put the tooth in a cup of milk and call your dentist as quickly as possible.
+Do not scrub it or remove any attached tissue fragments. ******If possible, gently put the tooth back in its socket and do not eat on or mess with the tooth.
+ASAP, time is very important.****** If that isn't possible, put the tooth in your cheek to hold or in a cup of your saliva (or in a cup of milk if the frist two aretn possible) and call your dentist as quickly as possible.
 Don't forget to take the tooth with you!

 Bitten Tongue or Lip: Clean the area gently with a cloth, and apply cold compresses to keep swelling down.
+It is normal for the oral tissues to bleed heavily inically becasuse it is a highly vascular area and mixing with saliva increases the volume.
 If bleeding is excessive or doesn't stop in a short period of time, call your dentist or go to a hospital emergency room.

 Objects Caught Between Teeth: Gently try to remove the object with dental floss.
 If you are not successful call your dentist.
 Do not try to remove the object with a sharp or pointed instrument.

 Toothache: Rinse the mouth with warm water to clean it out.
 Use dental floss to remove any food that may be trapped between the teeth.
+Please take (by mouth) over the counter pain medications (Tylenol, Advil) if you can.
 Do not put aspirin on the aching tooth or gum tissues.
-Call your dentist as soon as possible
+Call your dentist for an evaluation.